dotcommadotcom/TaskWheel/README.md

 ## Acknowledgements

 This project was inspired by [Google Tasks](https://g.co/kgs/vceY2Hn), a task management application developed by Google.
 The design and certain functionalities of this TaskWheel project draw heavily from the intuitive user interface and features found in Google Tasks.
-We are grateful for the inspiration provided by Google Tasks, which has helped shape and enhance the user experience of our Todo list application.
+We are grateful for the inspiration provided by Google Tasks, which has helped shape and enhance the user experience of our application.